 We don't demand that everyone volunteers as we understand that some people can't.
-But we do demand that everyone considers it.
+But we do ask that everyone considers it.

 I know the tickets are really cheap but I still can't afford them. / Why don't you have a low income option?